-Energy savings due to thermal shell and mechanical equipment improvements in residential new construction and "gut" renovation projects are calculated using outputs from REM/RateTM modeling software4.
+Energy savings due to thermal shell and mechanical equipment improvements in residential new construction and "gut" renovation projects are calculated using outputs from REM/Rate[TM] modeling software5.
 All program homes are modeled in REM/Rate to estimate annual energy consumption for heating, cooling and hot water.
 The program home is then modeled to a baseline specification using REM/Rate's User Defined Reference Home (UDRH) feature.
-The UDRH baseline specification is IECC 20095.
-The difference in modeled annual energy consumption between the program and UDRH baseline home is the project savings for heating, hot water and cooling end uses.
-Coincident peak demand savings are also derived from REM/Rate modeled outputs, but rely on additional program specific constants as described below.
+The UDRH baseline specification is for homes permitted prior to and IECC 2015 for homes permitted after March 21, 2016.
+The difference in modeled annual energy consumption between the program and UDRH baseline home is the project savings for heating, hot water, cooling, lighting and appliance end uses.
+Coincident peak demand savings are also derived from REM/Rate modeled outputs.